 The Perron Community Centre is a purpose-built venue for everyone, with or without disability.
 It has plenty of onsite parking, incorporates a gym and indoor sports court so anyone can enjoy a broad range of activities.

 It also houses a 120 seated theatrette, a board room and conference rooms as well as a commercial kitchen.
-The building is accessible and inclusive with tactile ground surface indicators.
+The centre is a fully accessible and inclusive building with tactile ground surface indicators.
 It’s conveniently located within two hundred metres of Victoria Park train station.